masc-ucsc/docs/docs/pyrope/14a-small_pyrope.md

 {
     assert a == 3       // Visible from outer scope
     mut b = 4           // Local to this block
-    // const a = 33     // Error: no shadowing allowed
+    // const a = 33     // error: no shadowing allowed
 }
-// assert b == 4       // Error: 'b' not visible outside block
+// assert b == 4       // error: 'b' not visible outside block

 // Functions have their own scope (Small Pyrope does not support capture variables) comb example() {